Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 The home electric generator in Skaftafell

-Magnúsarfoss - the Falls of Magnús (a man's name) can be seen just above the old home electric generator, which operated from 1925-1973.
-The locals of this area rebuilt the electric generator in 2001.
+Magnúsarfoss - the Falls of Magnús (a man's name) can be seen just above the old home electric generator, which operated during the years 1925-1973.

-The generator is to be found inside a turf house looking structure, which looks quite magical in the gorge.
+The generator is to be found inside a turf-house-looking structure, which looks quite magical in the gorge.
 If you pass the turf house you will get a view of the Magnúsarfoss waterfall from the west bank.

 To see some of the waterfalls from the west bank you have to go to the edge of the gorge and there is a lot of shrubbery blocking the view.